 Have you ever seen fiddleheads growing by the side of the road?
 Their vibrant green skin and their uniquely coiled spiral shape make them unmistakable.
 However, for many, putting a vegetable that resembles the scroll of a violin in your dinner sauté is just a bit strange.
 They are, after all, a bit weird looking and many a person has searched 'how to cook fiddleheads' in front of the display at the farmers market.

 In reality, fresh fiddleheads are not anything particularly strange.
 They are just the immature, green shoots of ferns, and they don't taste much different than asparagus.
 They grow in the wild and their tightly wound stalks house a burst of nutty green flavor that goes well with a variety of dishes.
-Fiddlehead pickles are also a popular way to use the fiddlehead ferns.
+A common way to eat fiddlehead ferns is sautéed in olive oil with garlic.
+Fiddlehead pickles are popular way to eat them.

-Harvested in the early spring during a short season, fern fiddleheads are typically foraged by those in the know, just like morel mushrooms.
+Harvested in the early spring during a short season, fiddleheads are typically foraged by those in the know, just like morel mushrooms.
 However, if you're lucky, sometimes you can find them at the local farmer's markets rather than the grocery store.
 If you are able to find them there, grab a handful or two.

 Fiddlehead Safety-Tips: If you are a newcomer to the scene, some types of ferns are poisonous, so if you are out foraging, be careful.
 You don't want to mistake a fiddlehead for a deadly green shoot.